ABorden23/Kickstarter-Analysis-Data-Analytics-Project/README.md

 ![Theater Outcomes Based on Launch Date](https://github.com/ABorden23/Kickstarter-Analysis-Data-Analytics-Project/blob/main/Resources/Theater_Outcomes_vs_Launch.png)
 ---
 # Results:
-* What are two conclusions you can draw about the Theater Outcomes by Launch Date?
-After reviewing the Theater Outcomes by Launch Date Data, the first conclusion made from the data is that the top 3 months of Successful as well as Failed Theater Launch dates are during the summer months of: May, June, and July.
+* After reviewing the Theater Outcomes by Launch Date Data, the first conclusion made from the data is that the top 3 months of Successful as well as Failed Theater Launch dates are during the summer months of: May, June, and July.
 The other conclusion made is that the most canceled Theatre launches were dated in January.
-* What can you conclude about the Outcomes based on Goals?
-Goals in the $1000-$4999 ranges were the most popular goal trends.
+* Goals in the $1000-$4999 ranges were the most popular goal trends.
 Goals in the $45,000-$50,000 were the least favored goal trend.
-* What are some other possible tables and/or graphs that we could create?
-One other Pivot Table we could create from the Yearly Data provided and see the trends of Yearly outcomes of performance.
+* Another Pivot Table that could be created is to take the Yearly Data and compare the Yearly outcomes of performance metrics to see what could be improved for future campaigns.